 Vietnam has staggering diversity.
-The country has 53 ethnic minority groups, each with their own individual language, culture and way of life.
-Many of them can be found in the Central Highlands, where foreigner travel and access to minority villages has been tightly controlled ever since the early 2000s, when protests in the region over indigenous rights were suppressed through a government ...
+The country has 53 ethnic minority groups, each with their own individual language, culture and way of life. ...
 Read more about Ethnic minority villages .

 We’ve outlined village visits and your options for day tours, but if you want to learn about Kon Tum’s eight ethnic minorities while getting off the beaten track and getting exercise, trekking is just the ticket.
 If you’re short on time, a one-day trek isn’t the way to go.
 You are much better off doing the village tour by motorbike than spending time walking between villages that have ...
 Read more about Trekking .